forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 # Lab 6: Extra Credit

 ## How to publish my scoped application to an update set
+Goto docs and dev
 ## How to publish my scoped application to the ServiceNow&reg; Share
+goto to share
 ## Other areas to expand the Testing Scripts Scoped Application.
+check with test management and atf